Most popular backend frameworks

 Thirdly, you should select a framework with the best support.
 We’re not talking about the community size here.
 All too often, updates to the underlying language force updates to the framework — and your app becomes inoperable till the latest framework version is implemented and the app is updated accordingly.
 This can be avoided by sticking to the most popular backend frameworks — they are usually the most stable ones.

-Benefits of backend frameworks
+Benefits of Backend Frameworks

 Now that you have your pointers, let’s briefly cover the benefits of using frameworks for mobile app backend development (this applies to web development too).